Principal Bundles and Gauge Theories: Maxwell's Electromagnetism

-$j_0$ is interpreted as a $-\rho$, where $\rho$ is the electric charge density, while $j_1$, $j_2$ and $j_3$ correspond to the three spacial components of the electric current density.
+$j_0$ is interpreted as a $-\rho$, where $\rho$ is the electric charge density, while $j_1$, $j_2$ and $j_3$ correspond to the three spatial components of the electric current density.
 Moreover,

-where $(E_1,E_2,E_3)$ and $(B_1,B_2,B_3)$ are the spacial components of what the observer would call respectively electric and magnetic fields.
-It is easily verified that these equations give the ordinary Maxwell equations for $E$ and $B$ in case of Minkowski space time. \cite{thicla}
+where $(E_1,E_2,E_3)$ and $(B_1,B_2,B_3)$ are the spatial components of what the observer would call, respectively, electric and magnetic fields.
+It is easily verified that these equations give the ordinary Maxwell equations for $E$ and $B$ for Minkowski spacetime. \cite{thicla}

-The Maxwell equations tell us how a charge-current-distribution $j$ create an electromagnetic field.
+The Maxwell equations tell us how a charge-current distribution $j$ creates an electromagnetic field.
 Conversely, the \emph{Lorentz force law} describes how the electromagnetic field influences the motion of a charged point particle.
 In the context of general relativity it can be stated as follows.
 Let $]-\epsilon,\epsilon[\ra{\gamma} M$ be the world line of a point particle with charge $q$ and mass $m$ and assume that it is parametrised such that $g(\gamma'(t),\gamma'(t))=-1$.
-Then, in any local frame $(e_\mu)$ for $TM$, using Einstein summation convention:
+Then, in any local frame $(e_\mu)$ for $TM$, using the Einstein summation convention:

-(Remember that $D/dt$ denotes the covariant derivative corresponding to the pullback connection $\gamma^*P_V$ if $P_V$ denotes the Levi-Civita connection on $TM$.
-Explicitly, $Dc/dt=K\circ c'$.)
+(Here $\sharp$ denotes raising an index with the spacetime metric.
+Remember that $D/dt$ denotes the covariant derivative corresponding to the pullback connection $\gamma^*P_V$ if $P_V$ denotes the Levi-Civita connection on $TM$.
+Explicitly, for a vector field $s$ along $\gamma$, $Ds/dt=K\circ s'$.)
 In particular, a charged particle does not move along spacetime geodesics if electromagnetic fields are present!

 It is important to note that the first Maxwell equation tells us that $F$ is closed.
 By the Poincar\'e lemma, this means that it is locally exact: for every point $m\in M$, we find a neighbourhood $U\subset M$ and an $A\in \Omega^1(U)$ such that $F=dA$ on $U$.
 This $1$-form $A$ is known as the \emph{vector potential}.
-It is nice to note that we can globally define $A$ in the case of Minkowski spacetime since it is star shaped.
+It is worth noting that we can globally define $A$ in the case of Minkowski spacetime since it is star-shaped.
 Note that we have freedom in the choice of $A$.
 Indeed, we can add arbitrary closed $1$-forms to our vector potential.
 Of course, physicists use this to their advantage and choose appropriate local potentials for an enormous simplification of calculations.